AurelienNioche/ActiveTeachingServer/README.md

     git reset --hard <ref last correct commit>
     git push --force

-If you want to pull, put Git doesn't let you
+If you want to pull, but Git doesn't let you do it

     git fetch --all
     git reset --hard origin/master